atolab/zenoh-web/content/adopters.md

-+++
-title = "Zenoh Adopters"
+---
+title: Zenoh Adopters
-description = "A very partial list of zenoh adopters and supporters" menu = "adopters"
+description: A very partial list of zenoh adopters and supporters
-+++
+menu: adopters
+---

 Below is a list of companies, research institutes and foundations that adopted, supported or contributed to zenoh.
-If you cannot find your logo post a message on the [zenoh's gitter channel](https://gitter.im/atolab/zenoh) and we'll add it right away.
+If you cannot find your logo post a message on the [zenoh's discord server](https://discord.gg/cY4nVjUd) and we'll add it right away.

 #

-{{< rawhtml >}}
 <div class="container">
     <div class="row align-items-center justify-content-center">
         <div class="col">